CYSC COACHES MANUAL

 PRESEASON TRAINING CAMP

-29. Preseason training camp will be held during the week of August 31st and runs from Monday through Friday.
+29. Preseason training camp will be held from Monday through Friday.
 The camp runs for 3 hours each day and are done in the morning, afternoon and evenings.

 30. The camp is optional, but STRONGLY encouraged.